By Keith Hellyer

 The objective of the Kasigau Corridor Aerial Surveillance project is to increase aerial support for improved anti-poaching measures in order to protect Tsavo’s elephants.
 Funding from the Elephant Crisis Fund has increased surveillance over the Kasigau Wildlife Corridor between Tsavo East and West and has supported Wildlife Works and KWS’ rangers on the ground in anti-poaching activities, locating elephant herds, discovering carcasses, assisting in rapid response events, increasing ranger security and help to curb other illegal activities.

-From May/June 2016 to June 2017, due to the funding from the STE/ECF grant, the team have flown for 657 hours over a distance of 56,730 kilometres.
+From May/June 2016 to June 2017, due to the funding from the Save The Elephants / Elephant Crisis Fund grant, the team have flown for 657 hours over a distance of 56,730 kilometres.
 This has reduced security threats to both wildlife and wildlife habitat, increased ranger security, been a deterrent to other illegal activity, and allowed daily monitoring of elephant movements with quick response of ground teams to monitor elephant locations.

 Total hours flown: 657